apigee/api-platform-samples/sample-proxies/apikey/README.md

 * If needed, you can provision the required entities manually with the script `api-platform-samples/setup/provisioning/setup.sh`.

-* You can edit `invoke.sh` and replace the references to `thomas@weathersample.com` and `thomas-app` with a developer and app that you created.
+* You can edit `invoke.sh` and replace the references to `thomas@weathersample.com` and `thomas-app` with a developer and app that does exist in your org.
 Be sure the developer app includes a product to ensure that a valid API key is created.

 ### More information